-(c) CUSIP is a registered trademark of the American Bankers Association.
+(b) CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services, managed by S&P Capital IQ LLC on behalf of The American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
-None of the Initial Purchaser, the District, or the Financial Advisor is responsible for the selection or correctness of the CUSIP numbers set forth herein.
+None of the Initial Purchaser, the District, or the Financial Advisor are responsible for the selection or correctness of the CUSIP numbers set forth herein.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Bonds.

-For purposes of compliance with Rule 15c2-12 of the United States Securities and Exchange Commission (the "Rule"), this document constitutes a preliminary official statement of the District with respect to the Bonds that has been deemed "final" by the District as of its date except for the omission of the information permitted by the Rule.
+For purposes of compliance with Rule 15c2-12 of the United States Securities and Exchange Commission (the "SEC"), this document constitutes a Preliminary Official Statement of the District with respect to the Bonds that has been "deemed final" by the District as of its date except for the omission of no more than the information permitted by Rule 15c2-12 (the "Rule").